-The increase in packaging and test net revenues for 2002, excluding the impact of our acquisitions and expansion in Japan, Taiwan and China, was principally attributed to an overall unit volumes increase of 19.7% which was driven by a 42.0% increase for advanced packages and a 1.2% increase in our traditional packages.
+Net Revenues.
+Net revenues increased \$69.5 million, or 5.2%, to \$1,406.2 million in 2002 from \$1,336.7 million in 2001.
+This increase in net revenues for 2002, excluding the impact of our acquisitions and expansion in Japan, Taiwan and China, was principally attributed to an overall unit volume increase of 19.7% which was driven by a 42.0% increase for advanced packages and a 1.2% increase in our traditional packages.
 Partially offsetting the volume increases, average selling prices for 2002 declined 16% as compared to average selling prices in 2001.
 The revenues of our Japanese acquisition, Amkor Iwate, declined \$12.4 million in 2002 compared to 2001.
 Our acquisitions in Taiwan and expansion into China contributed \$54.6 million to the increase in net revenues for 2002.

-Prices for packaging and test services and wafer fabrication services have declined over time.
+Prices for packaging and test services have declined over time.
 Historically, we have been able to partially offset the effect of price declines by successfully developing and marketing new packages with higher prices, such as advanced leadframe and laminate packages, by negotiating lower prices with our material vendors, and by driving engineering and technological changes in our packaging and test processes which resulted in reduced manufacturing costs.
 During 2002, the decline in average selling prices significantly impacted our gross margins as compared to the comparable period a year ago.